klapo/wavelet-recipes/README.md

 # Example applications

-An example of the application of these recipes is shown in my [EGU 2021 presentation](wavelets/presentations/wavelet-applicaiton-example_IGW-EGU-2021.pdf).
+An example of the application of these recipes for detecting Internal Gravity Waves in Distributed Temperature Data is shown in my [EGU 2021 presentation](wavelets/presentations/wavelet-applicaiton-example_IGW-EGU-2021.pdf).